dantrim/parquet-writer/README.md

 `contains` object defines the data type to be stored in the output variable-lengthed list.

-Filling these `list` types with an `parquetwriter::Writer` instance is done using standard `C++` `std::vector` instances of the associated `C++` type.
+Filling these `list` types with a `parquetwriter::Writer` instance is done using standard `C++` `std::vector` instances of the associated `C++` type.
 For example, taking the above specification one would do:
 ```c++